 Thanksgiving is a holiday celebrated in many places around the globe on various dates throughout the year.
 But it's rarely as important a holiday as it is in North America.
 There, families and friends gather to share a fine dinner and celebrate together.
 It's also the start of the festive season, and it does that justice alright.

 We all know the initial idea of Thanksgiving is to be thankful for the year's harvest.
 But in times where many go grocery shopping in supermarkets, it is more about getting together with loved ones.

 And what better way to upgrade such an evening than with some delicious, extravagant cocktails?
 If you're like me - and I assume you landed here because you are- there isn't much that could be better.
 So let me show you my favorite Thanksgiving Cocktail to start the festive season.

 1. After Dinner Negroni

-As the name suggests, this is a good one to have after an opulent Thanksgiving dinner.
+As the name suggests, this is a good one to try after an opulent Thanksgiving dinner.
 The bitterness of a regular Negroni gets balanced out by a little bit of sweetness from the Tiramisu liqueur and the chocolate bitters.

 30ml (1oz) Gin